-A revitalized clubhouse at the Watertown, Mass. club boosts facility-wide usage, proving a boon to membership and management.
+Revitalized dining venues and other clubhouse amenities at the Watertown, Mass. club has boosted facility-wide usage, proving a boon to membership and management.

 Room to Dine